-As already mentioned, it has to be a mixture of being indispensable with your work and a reliable employee and colleague.
-Being vocal about your aspirations of promotions from the get-go will also help and communicating with your bosses about the same, as already mentioned above is vital to answer the question of how to get promoted at work.
+As already mentioned, the promotion has to be a mixture of being indispensable to your company and a reliable employee and colleague.
+Being vocal about your aspirations of promotions from the get-go will also help and communicate with your bosses about the same.
+As already mentioned above, it is vital to answer how to get promoted at work.

-Being positive throughout is a must and it won’t happen if you set unreal expectations and fret over not being able to meet them.
+Being positive throughout is a must, and it won’t happen if you set unreal expectations and fret over not meeting them.